thinkitdata/pll-design-using-sky130/README.md

 Which are the circuits that are a minimum requirement for making a PLL?
 What is meant by spectral purity of output??

-# Open Source Tools Used
+# Open Source Tools Used & Setup

 * [Google/SKywater 130nm pdks](https://github.com/google/skywater-pdk) (process design kit for usage with SkyWater Technology Foundry's 130nm node) <br>
 * [ngspice](http://ngspice.sourceforge.net/download.html) (simulation) <br>